 - Look for small sweet potatoes.
 They're easier to peel and cut.
 You can usually find them at Walmart.
 If you can't find them medium or larger sweet potatoes will work.

-- Cut the yams into 1/2 inch rounds.
+- Cut the sweet potatoes into ½ inch rounds.
 If you slice them any thinner they may break apart as they cook.

-- Once the candied yams are done, carefully stir them into the sauce.
+- Once they're done, carefully stir them into the sauce.
 If you stir to roughly the yams may break apart.